mialkin/docs/databases/isolation-levels/isolation-levels-postgres.md

 SELECT CURRENT_TIMESTAMP;
 ```

-## Read uncommitted
+## Read phenomena

 ### Dirty read

-Dirty reads are forbidden by design.
+Dirty reads in PostgreSQL are forbidden by design.

 Based on snapshots, PostgreSQL isolation differs from the requirements specified in the standard — in fact, it is even stricter.

 Technically, you can specify the `READ UNCOMMITTED` level, but its behavior will be the same as that of `READ COMMITTED`.

+#### `UPDATE`

 ```sql
 -- T1